 This is not just discriminatory and unfair, it’s potentially life-threatening.

 The rule is also expected to create a new “Conscience and Religious Freedom Division” of the Department of Health and Human Services (HHS) civil rights office.
 The division would ensure that employees of health care providers can opt out of procedures when they have religious or moral objections and “punish” organizations that don’t give employees exemptions.
-Essentially, this rule will transform HHS’s Office of Civil Rights, which has always enforced nondiscrimination protections, into an office that sanctions discrimination
+Essentially, this rule will transform HHS’s Office for Civil Rights, which has always enforced nondiscrimination protections, into an office that sanctions discrimination

 It is hard to underestimate just how much damage this new division could cause under this administration.